 In the Networking menu, you can add networks which will be pushed into all clients’ Routing menu so that matching packets will be routed back to the server.
 Routing between the clients can be enabled too.
 Fill in the Server’s IP subnet 192.168.1.0/24.

 Another step is to download the Expert file for all the configured clients.
-Fill in the server’s IP address which can be different in your case (the IP address depends on your APN configuration).
+Fill in the server’s WAN IP address.

 The last step is Enabling the OpenVPN server.